Skip to content

 Capstone Project

-To fulfill the Professional Writing Requirement of the MPA degree, most students participate in the CIPA Capstone, an in-depth, semester-long program designed for second-year MPA students.
+To fulfill the Professional Writing Requirement of the MPA degree, most students participate in the Capstone program, an in-depth, semester-long program designed for second-year MPA students.
 For each Capstone project, students form consultancy teams that propose relevant and actionable solutions to well-defined policy or management problems posed by client organizations.
-The experiential learning and teamwork required in each Capstone project will enhance fellows’ abilities as public affairs professionals and leaders.
+The experiential learning and teamwork required in each Capstone project will enhance students’ abilities as public affairs professionals and leaders.

-We take tremendous pride in the work that CIPA students accomplish through the Capstone program each semester.
+We take tremendous pride in the work that students accomplish through the Capstone program each semester.
 Our partnerships with government and nonprofit organizations result in new programs, strategies, policy assessments, business plans and more; these deliverables are valuable to our clients and improve people’s lives.
-The projects are also an indispensable component of the CIPA curriculum, providing students with important hands-on research and leadership experience.
+The projects are also an indispensable component of the Cornell Brooks School MPA curriculum, providing students with important hands-on research and leadership experience.

 Determining the Best Option for You